ibm-cloud-docs/containers/cs_firewall.md

     }
     ```
     {: screen}
-  * If the private service endpoint is enabled, you must be in your {{site.data.keyword.Bluemix_notm}} private network or connect to the private network through a VPN connection to verify your connection to the master.
+  * If the private service endpoint is enabled, you must be in your {{site.data.keyword.cloud_notm}} private network or connect to the private network through a VPN connection to verify your connection to the master.
 Note that you must [expose the master endpoint through a private load balancer](/docs/containers?topic=containers-clusters#access_on_prem) so that users can access the master through a VPN or {{site.data.keyword.BluDirectLink}} connection.
     ```
     curl --insecure <private_service_endpoint_URL>/version
     ```